 This course presumes you have successfully completed English composition or its equivalent.
 All written assignments should be typed and should conform to standard American English.
 Your resources for writing the assignments should include an English composition handbook and a manuscript style guide.
-Also, consider some of the resources for writers on the internet including Purdue's writing center and Strunk's Elements of Style.
+Also, consider some of the resources for writers on the internet including Purdue's writing center.

 Special Needs: Students with disabilities requesting accommodations and services at Drexel University need to present a current accommodation verification letter (AVL) to faculty before accommodations can be made.
 AVLs are issued by the Office of Disability Services (ODS.
 For additional information, contact the ODS at http://drexel.edu/disability/, 3201 Arch St., Ste.
 210, Philadelphia, PA 19104, V 215.895.1401, or TTY 215.895.2299.

 Other resources for students with special needs are available from the following:

 Course Add/Drop/Withdrawal Refer to the University's policies to add/drop or to withdraw from this course.